adambard/learnxinyminutes-docs/python.html.markdown

 # variables from their parent class.

 # Using the Human class defined above as the base or parent class, we can
-# define a child class, Superhero, which inherits the class variables like
+# define a child class, Superhero, which inherits variables like "species",
-# "species", "name", and "age", as well as methods, like "sing" and "grunt"
+# "name", and "age", as well as methods, like "sing" and "grunt"
 # from the Human class, but can also have its own unique properties.

 # To take advantage of modularization by file you could place the classes above